Just Imagine Day Nursery and Out of School Club – Wickford – Station Avenue

 From the first initial day the child settles the key person will work closely with the parents/carers to ensure that the child feels comfortable and secure within the nursery environment, this includes ensuring their interests and dislikes are taken into account.

 We work closely with the parents/carers to set development targets for the child to achieve.
-Their first targets will be set from the All About Me booklet completed by the parents/carers.
-We will provide the parents with a report which outlines the activities we will carry out within the nursery to help them to achieve their next steps and also ideas that parents/carers can do at home to also support them.
+Their first targets will be set from the All About Me completed by the parents/carers.
+We will provide the parents with a report which outlines the activities we will carry out within the nursery to help them to achieve their targets and also ideas that parents/carers can do at home to also support them.
 All reports will be translated into the home language to ensure that all parents/carers are included in their child’s development.

 We do encourage all parents/carers to complete weekend sheets so that we can see the child’s interests at home and even extend any activities or outings they may have enjoyed to incorporate into the nursery routines and topics.